People Tell Their Act Of Revenge That Complied With The Rules

 At worst… well, you know how it goes.
 Nothing ever got physical or anything like that, quite possibly because I hit puberty at a pretty young age and was, therefore, a fair bit bigger than most of my peers, and had a known record for getting violent when pushed (a story for a different day), but they were terrible all the same.

 As I mentioned before, a lot of things that seem inconsequential to other people really, really bother me, and that’s what these kids tended to capitalize on.
 They’d stand uncomfortably close to me and/or bump into me constantly, knowing full well that I hated being touched.
 They’d move my stuff and sit in my area knowing how territorial I was.

 They’d purposefully chew extra loudly and smack their lips knowing I hate the sound.
 You get the idea.
 All really petty stuff that they couldn’t really get in trouble for, and that I would get mocked for complaining about because it was ‘your own fault for being so sensitive!’

+Well, fast forward back to the early fall of 7th grade, and my science teacher says we should partner up for our projects.
 I was doing my thing of sitting there in stone-cold silence because no way in heck am I actually going to ask someone (way too awkward), when this girl, who I’ll call Katie walks up to me and basically announces that we’re going to be partners.

 Doesn’t ask, mind you, just sort of declares it.

 Now, Katie was one of the people who took the most pleasure in messing with me.
-She went the extra goddam mile to get up in my personal space, blow down the back of my neck, touch my stuff, etc., and then laugh when I got upset.
+She went the extra g****m mile to get up in my personal space, blow down the back of my neck, touch my stuff, etc., and then laugh when I got upset.

 So you may be wondering, why would she want to partner up with someone she so clearly disliked?